plumed-testcenter/plumed-testcenter/pages/virial.md

 PRINT ARG=v FILE=volume
 ```

-We then run a second constant pressure MD simulation at a pressure of 1001 bar and with the following PLUMED restraint
+We then run a second constant pressure MD simulation at a pressure of 1001 bar and the input above.

-applied:
+If the virial has been imlemented correctly within PLUMED the following PLUMED restraint will apply a negative pressure of 1000bar, which should compensate the fact that the
+second calculation was run at higher pressure.
+We thus run a third MD calculation with the following input file:

 ```plumed
 v: VOLUME